dparedesh/susy-statistical-interpretation/README.md

 ## 3) Generate exclusion 2D plot:

-       python generateCommands.py --plot --doBlind ALL  --Model Mc16SusyGG2StepWZ --SR Rpc2L0b --Sys None
+       python generateCommands.py --plot  --Model Mc16SusyRPVLQD --SR SRLQD --Sys ALL

-  This command will generate proper command lines to plot *2D exclusion limits* for the exclusion fits with `ALL` regions blinded for the 'GG2StepWZ` model at `Rpc2L0b` signal region `without systematics` included.
+  This command will generate the *2D exclusion limits* for the `RPVLQD` model for the `SRLQD` signal region with `ALL` systematics included.
 All results and plots will be stored in `HistFitterUser` directory.
 The main scripts used are `generateCommands.py` and `plotContours.py`.

+  The command above was used to generate the plot shown in Figure 1.

   > [!IMPORTANT]